Contentful Personalization & Analytics

 Channel Owned by Used for

-Application Contentful locale Application router, i18n layer, request logic, or native app state CDA/CPA locale query values, UI language, route language, cache keys, and content refetching.
+Application Contentful locale Application router, i18n layer, request logic, or native app state Contentful Delivery API (CDA) and Contentful Preview API (CPA) locale query values, UI language, route language, cache keys, and content refetching

 The same string is often used for both channels, but the SDK treats them as separate inputs.
 The SDK does not know which Contentful locales are enabled in a space and does not validate that an SDK locale is supported by Contentful.